-Finally, as mentioned in SCA1, violent conflict is not confined to the North-East but is an island wide phenomenon.
-The 'shadow war' going on between LTTE and military intelligence for example is being fought in the South as well as the North-East, shown by the killing of Lieutenant Colonel Nizam Muthaliff, member of Sri Lanka's military covert operations in Colombo on 31 May.35 Moreover the problem of 50,000 army deserters in the South is an ongoing source of insecurity and connects to other forms of criminal and domestic violence (Smith, 2003).
+Finally, as mentioned in SCA1, violent conflict is not confined to the North-East but is an island-wide phenomenon.
+The "shadow war" going on between LTTE and military intelligence, for example, is being fought in the South as well as the North-East, shown by the killing of Lieutenant Colonel Nizam Muthaliff, a high-ranking officer in military intelligence, in Colombo on May 31.35 The problem of 50,000 army deserters in the South is an ongoing source of insecurity and connects to other forms of criminal and domestic violence (Smith, 2003).